-A lost and found center is located in the Main Office and custodial area.
+Lost and found centers are located in the Main Office and custodial area.

 MEDIA CENTER/OPEN LEARNING CENTER

 The Media Center will be open at 7:00 a.m. and remain open until 3:30 p.m. on full school days.
 The resources and staff in the Media Center are there to assist you in succeeding academically.
 We encourage you to ask for help when you need it.